-This year, as Congress wrestles with the Farm Bill and considers additional deficit-reduction measures, hunger-relief programs are once again at risk.
+This year, as Congress wrestles with additional deficit-reduction measures and looks forward to Child Nutrition Reauthorization next year, hunger-relief programs are once again at risk.
 As part of Hunger Action Month, Good Shepherd Food Bank is encouraging partner agencies to participate in our own paper plate campaign so we can deliver a powerful message to the public and to our elected officials in Augusta and Washington, D.C.